library(devtools)

 Phonological Analysis in R

-The Fonology package (Garcia, 2023) provides different functions that are relevant to phonology research and/or teaching.
+The Fonology package (Garcia, 2025) provides different functions that are relevant to phonology research and/or teaching.
 If you have any suggestions or feedback, please visit the GitHub page of the project.
 To install the package, you will need to function install_github() from the devtools package (see below).
-Here’s a slide presentation with a demo of the package (English, français, português).

 Probabilistic grammars are now part of the package (see below).
 French is now part of the ipa() function to transcribe words.
-You can know extract the stressed syllable of a string using getStress(..., syl = TRUE).
+You can now extract the stressed syllable of a string using getStress(..., syl = TRUE).
 You can also change parsing direction when extracting syllables using getSyl(..., from_right = FALSE) (by default, the function always starts from the right).
 See documentation for each function (?name_of_function) for more information.
+Finally, the function cv() returns the syllable shape of a transcribed string.

 How to install